 Civita Institute Fellows

-Since 1985, the Civita Institute has funded the creative explorations of architects, planners, designers, artists, writers and other arts professionals annually to pursue projects in Civita di Bagnoregio.
+Since 1985, the Civita Institute has annually awarded the creative explorations of architects, planners, designers, artists, writers and other creative professionals as Civita Institute Fellowships.
+These fellowships have had sponsors partnering with the Civita Institute or have been fully funded by the Civita Institute but all were selected through an independent, juried process.
+In 2022, self-funded Creative Retreat Fellowships, that are approved by the board of directors, were added to the Civita Institute Fellowship program.
 We invite you to explore the variety of inspiration and discovery resulting from this cultural exchange.
 Please click on the images to the right to enlarge.
 Past fellows: please submit any updated bios information or a representative image from your fellowship to the Communications Chair via this email.

 ASTRA ZARINA FELLOWSHIP